Louis Bherer, M.Ps. Ph.D.

 Master’s Student

-Juliana joined Dr. Bherer’s team two years ago after completing a bachelor’s degree in cognitive neuroscience with a major in neuropsychology at the Université de Montréal.
+Juliana joined Dr. Bherer’s team in 2020 after completing a bachelor’s degree in cognitive neuroscience with a major in neuropsychology at the Université de Montréal.
 Since January 2022, she has been coordinating the ACTIONcardioRisk project with the help of a dynamic team.
 Juliana is pursuing her graduate studies in the laboratory under the supervision of Dr. Bherer.
 Her research interests include brain imaging, cognition, optimal aging and the impact of physical activity on these areas.
 The ACTION project fits perfectly with her interests.

 Juliana Breton